R3ter/Piction-Task/README.md

 - `data` (`String` or `null`): The response data from the OpenAI API.
 - `error` (`String` or `null`): Any error message encountered during API interaction.
 - `loading` (`Boolean`): Indicates whether the API request is in progress.
-- `fetchResponse` (`Function`): Function to fetch a response from the OpenAI API.
-It takes a prompt as an argument.

 ### Example